danielmccannsayles/danielmccannsayles.github.io/README.md

 # danielmccannsayles.github.io
-My website is currently under construction: It should be finished by November 30th.
+My website is currently under construction: It should be finished by the end of November 30th.

 If you'd like to look at my github profile [click here.](https://github.com/danielmccannsayles)